 The Arab Spring marks a turning point in the dynamics of social unrest in the emerging world, particularly in MENA.
 Some frozen conflicts keep well alive in EAGLEs and Nest countries, achieving chronic levels of instability.
-BBVA Cyber-attacks have become one of the main threats in 2015 with dangerous risks Cyber warfare, cyber-attacks, data breaches or another other issues relating to computer and online security around the world 2015-16
+BBVA RESEARCH The Geopolitical situation continues challenging the emerging world BBVA World Conflict Heatmap 2015-16 (Number of conflicts / Total events)